isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     Z z1{};     // OK: direct initialization, so we use explicit constructor Z z2 = {};  // error: copy initialization, so we cannot use the explicit constructor

-Use plain `{}`-initialization unless you specifically wants to disable explicit constructors.
+Use plain `{}`-initialization unless you specifically want to disable explicit constructors.

 ##### Note